Milkyway-at-home/milkywayathome_client/lite/README.txt

 rather painful rite of passage for new users.

-Currently, MilkyWay@home Nbody Lite is only tested on and supported for machines running the most recent version of Ubuntu OS (In theory it works on older versions of Ubuntu and different linux OS's, but this has not been tested).
-Windows and MacOS are not currently supported.
+Currently, MilkyWay@home Nbody Lite is only tested on and supported for machines running any Ubuntu 18+ LTS (In theory it works on older versions of Ubuntu and different Linux OS's, but this has not been tested).
+Windows and MacOS are not currently supported, but Nbody Lite has been confirmed to work on Linux emulators on those OS's).

 ======================================================
 Installation